 - Do not read, watch television, or use electronic devices in bed.

 - If turning in bed is difficult: use a satin fitted sheet and pajamas; use a light quilt instead of an easily tangled bedsheet.

 - Minimize drinking liquids for three hours before bedtime to avoid frequent nighttime urination.

 - Go to the bathroom immediately before retiring.

-- Place a commode next to the bed, to minimize the effort, and light to get up during the night.
+- Place a portable commode next to the bed to minimize effort, if needed.

 - Alcohol, caffeine and other stimulants such as nicotine

 - Heavy late-night meals (although a light snack at bedtime may be helpful)

 - Heavy exercise within six hours of bedtime